All Episodes

 Also happening in the state of Georgia as well on that governor's race.

-But, you know, if if vote I guess enough votes surface, uh Gillam could still contest the election, filing a lawsuit within 10 Days after the election, being officially certified, that's supposed to happen November 30th.
+But, you know, if I guess enough votes surface, Gillum could still contest the election, filing a lawsuit within 10 days after the election, being officially certified.

-So we'll see what happens by January, basically is the end here.
+So we'll see what happens by January, basically, is the end here.

 You better pick it up then.

-And that you just heard from the Palm Beach from Palm Beach County saying they will probably miss the deadline.
+And you just heard from the Palm Beach, from Palm Beach County saying they will probably miss the deadline as the judge gives voters time to fix ballots with signature issues.

 It's unbelievable.

-It was one report that we got that Fox News is reporting that it has learned that Karen Walker, the wife of Judge Mark Walker, who ruled in Nelson's favor this morning, has previously donated uh money to Bill Nelson's campaigns, which would raise questions about whether or not he should have recused himself.
+It was one report that we got that Fox News is reporting that it has learned that Karen Walker, the wife of Judge Mark Walker, who ruled in Nelson's favor this morning, has previously donated money to Bill Nelson's campaigns, which would raise questions about whether or not he should have recused himself.

-Notice it's only Republicans that recuse himself.
+Notice it's only Republicans that recuse themselves.

 You know, in the case of, okay, Jeff Sessions, he had no reason to recuse himself.